-While we all exhibit inherently human traits of learning, every individual approaches a problem or learns a set of facts or organizes a combination of feelings from a unique perspective.
-So, to study a second language, personality within learners is theorized as significant to influence their proficiency in acquiring all skills.
-This indicates individual difference may become the factor that determines students' performance in the classrooms.
+To study a second language, personality within learners is theorized as significant to influence their proficiency in acquiring all skills.
+This indicates individual difference may become one factor that determines students' performance in the classrooms.
 An individual's personality can have an effect on to what extent he is able to achieve information (Murray & Mount, 1996).

-Ellis (2004) states that in general psychology personality has been studied in terms of a number of personal traits, which are said to constitute the personality of an individual.
-Researchers have specified three general sets of factors which contribute to individual differences in L2 learning: affective, cognitive, and social (Skehan, 1989).
+Ellis (2004) states that in general psychology; personality has been studied in terms of a number of personal traits, which are said to constitute the personality of an individual.